-5.2 Security: In accordance with government guidance, the council considers a property investment to be secure if its accounting valuation is at or higher than its purchase cost including taxes and transaction costs.

-- 5.3 A fair value assessment of the council's investment property portfolio has not been made within the past twelve months, as the properties were only purchased during 2018-19, and the underlying assets provide security for capital investment.
-Should the 2018-19 year-end accounts preparation and audit process value these properties below their purchase cost, then an updated investment strategy will be presented to full council through the annual report on the performance of the commercial property investment portfolio detailing the impact of the loss on the security of investments and any revenue consequences arising therefrom. - Risk assessment: The council assesses the risk of loss before entering into and whilst holding property investments by applying the principles laid out in TMP13 Non-Treasury-Investment Practices.
+- 5.2 Security: In accordance with government guidance, the council considers a property investment to be secure if its accounting valuation is at or higher than its purchase cost including taxes and transaction costs. - 5.3 A fair value assessment of the council's investment property portfolio has been made in the past twelve months and the underlying assets provide security for capital investment.
+Should the 2019-20 year-end accounts preparation and audit process value these properties below their purchase cost, then an updated investment strategy will be presented to full council through the annual report on the performance of the commercial property investment portfolio detailing the impact of the loss on the security of investments and any revenue consequences arising therefrom. - 5.4 Risk assessment: The council assesses the risk of loss before entering into and whilst holding property investments by applying the principles laid out in TMP13 Non-Treasury Investment Practices.
 These include the assessment of the financial strength of any tenants and good portfolio management in order to mitigate the risks. - 5.5 Liquidity: Compared with other investment types, property is relatively difficult to sell and convert to cash at short notice and can take a considerable period to sell in certain market conditions.
 To ensure that the invested funds can be accessed when they are needed, for example to repay capital borrowed, the council has produced a commercial investment strategy which can be found here which details out the procedures to mitigate this risk.